AlexanderSchuetz97/Ivshmem4j/README.md

 1. Fixed a bug that prevented a call to "close" from actually closing the file descriptors and freeing allocated native memory.
 2. Moved spin/spinAndSet to native code for better performance (less JNI calls)
 3. Added more "convenience" methods for spin/spinAndSet when calling without a timeout.
+4. Added support for i386 (x86 32 bit) jvms on linux(guest+host) and windows(guest).
+5. Fixed a bug with compareAndSet (16 bytes CMPXCHG16B) where unaligned memory access will cause a segmentation fault and crash the jvm.